 C407.2 Mandatory requirements.
-Compliance with this section requires that the criteria of Sections C402.5, C403.2, C404 and C405 be metcompliance with those sections shown in Table C407.2.
+Compliance with this section requires that the criteria of Sections C402.5, C403.2, C404 and C405 be met.

 The building permit application for projects utilizing this method shall include in one submittal all building and mechanical drawings and all information necessary to verify that the building envelope and mechanical design for the project corresponds with the annual energy analysis.
 If credit is proposed to be taken for lighting energy savings, then an electrical permit application shall also be submitted and approved prior to the issuance of the building permit.
 If credit is proposed to be taken for energy savings from other components, then the corresponding permit application (e.g., plumbing, boiler, etc.) shall also be submitted and approved prior to the building permit application.
 Otherwise, components of the project that would not be approved as part of a building permit application shall be modeled the same in both the proposed building and the standard reference design and shall comply with the requirements of this code.